Godly000/Skyblock-Plugin/README.md

 * Weaponsmiths gift Stone/Gold/Iron (5:3:1 ratio) Swords/Axes (2:1 ratio)
 * Cats gift Lilacs, Peonies, Rose Bushes, and Sunflowers with equal chance instead of what they used to gift
 * Crafting recipes for: All ores, Amethyst Cluster/Buds, Calcite, Cobweb, Netherrack, Tuff
-* _Work In Progress: Recipe Unlock Advancements for the added Crafting recipes_
+* Recipe Unlock Advancements for the added Crafting recipes
 * Bastion Remnants have completely changed spawning rules (inside its largest bounding box: 80% of the time Piglins with 3-4 per pack, 15% Hoglins with 2-3 per pack, 5% Piglin Brutes with 1 per pack)
 * Inside Ocean Monuments, Elder Guardians spawn in place of Guardians 0.1% of the time
 ## For server managers: How to Install and Manage the Skyblock server